Terrain-following radar: Technology

 The system works by transmitting a pencil beam radar signal towards the ground area in front of the aircraft while the radar scans up and down.
-The reflections off the ground produce very powerful returns.
-The time the signal takes to travel to and from the terrain produces a range measurement to the terrain in front of the aircraft.
+The signal is sent as a series of brief pulses and the reflections of these pulses off the ground produces very powerful returns.
+The time the pulse takes to travel to and from the terrain produces a range measurement to the terrain in front of the aircraft.
 The angle relative to the aircraft is returned by a sensor on the vertical gimbal that returns a calibrated voltage.

 At the same time that the radar is sending out pulses, a function generator is producing a varying voltage representing a preferred manoeuvring curve.
 This is similar in shape to a ski jump ramp, flat under the aircraft and then curving upward in front of it.
 The curve represents the path the aircraft would take if it was manoeuvring at a constant g-force, while the flat area under the aircraft extends forward a short distance to represent the distance the aircraft moves in a straight line before starting that manoeuvre due to control lag.
 The resulting compound curve is displaced by a pilot-selected desired clearance distance.

-The system makes two measurements at the instant the return is seen.
-The first is from the vertical encoder on the radar measuring the actual angle to the terrain, and the second is from the function generator indicating the desired angle at the measured range.
-The difference between these two voltages is a representation of the angle between the radar's image and the preferred location.
-If the resulting voltage is positive, that means the terrain lies above the curve, negative means it is below.
+The timing of the pulses is much faster than the vertical scanning, so for any one pulse the angle is fixed.
+When then pulse is sent, the function generator is triggered.
+When the return is seen, the system sums the output from the generator at that instant with the output from the angle sensor on the radar.
+The resulting voltage represents the angle between the actual and preferred location.
+If the voltage is positive, that means the terrain lies above the curve, negative means it is below.
 This difference is known as the angle error.

 To guide the aircraft, a series of these measurements are taken over the period of one complete vertical scan out to some maximum distance on the order of 10 km.
 The maximum positive or minimum negative value of the angle error during the scan is recorded.
 That voltage is a representation of the change in pitch angle the aircraft needs to fly at to keep itself at the desired clearance altitude above the terrain while manoeuvring at the selected load factor.
 This can be fed into an autopilot or displayed on the pilot's heads-up display.
 This process produces a continually computed path that rises and falls over the terrain with a constant manoeuvring load.